 When they're good, they're fantastic.
 When they're not so good, we can always bake with them.

-That's why I want to share this easy recipe because you can bottle (so to speak) their fresh flavor for cold, dull days and bring a little sunshine in.
+That's why I want to share this easy recipe: You can bottle (so to speak) their fresh flavor for cold, dull days and bring a little sunshine in.

 I sometimes also make peaches in vanilla syrup and can them.
 But it's a more laborious recipe.

-- Peaches: fresh but not over ripe peaches, without skin.
-Though you can leave the skin on if that's the way you like your pies.
-It usually shrivels as it bakes so I don't find it appealing.
+- Peaches: fresh but not overripe peaches, without skin.
+However, you can leave the skin on if that's how you like your pies.
+It usually shrivels as it bakes, so I don't find it appealing.

 - Sugar: I use light brown sugar because the flavor is great with peaches.
 But white sugar also works.